Fertility testing and investigation can be a long and frustrating process, but it helps to know what to expect.

 Following the hormonal tests, the next step in female infertility investigation is usually an ultrasound scan.
 A small ultrasound probe is inserted in the vagina, allowing the health practitioner to see the uterus and ovaries on a screen.

-It is used to check for abnormalities such as fibroids, polyps and ovarian cysts, to assess the thickness of the uterine lining (endometrium), and to count the number of follicles (egg sacs) at the beginning of the menstrual cycle and monitor their development.
+The ultrasound scan is used to check for abnormalities such as fibroids, polyps and ovarian cysts.
+It also helps assess the thickness of the uterine lining (endometrium).
+Finally, the practitioner will count the number of follicles (egg sacs) at the beginning of the menstrual cycle and monitor their development.

-The usefulness of the post-coital test (or Huhner test) is debated, but some practitioners still prescribe it.
+The usefulness of the post-coital test (or Huhner test) is debated, but some fertility doctors still prescribe it.

-Scheduled close to ovulation, it is used to assess the interaction between the woman’s cervical mucus and her partner’s sperm.
+Scheduled close to ovulation, this test is used to analyze the interaction between the woman’s cervical mucus and her partner’s sperm.
 The couple must have sexual intercourse, preferably in the morning, and the test is taken a few hours later.
 A sample of mucus is collected from the cervix and examined under a microscope.

 Normal, motile sperm should be observed in the sample.
-If the sample contains a lot of inactive sperm or sperm with abnormal motion, it could indicate an antibody reaction – i.e., the woman’s immune system incorrectly interprets the sperm cells as a threat, similar to bacteria or viruses, and tries to destroy them.
+If the sample contains a lot of inactive sperm or sperm with abnormal motion, it could indicate an antibody reaction.
+What this means is that the woman’s immune system incorrectly interprets the sperm cells as a threat, similar to bacteria or viruses, and tries to destroy them.

-This is an X-ray procedure of the uterus and fallopian tubes, used to check if the shape of the uterine cavity is normal and the fallopian tubes are open so that the egg and sperm cells can travel through them.
+This is an X-ray procedure of the uterus and fallopian tubes.
+It’s used to check if the shape of the uterine cavity is normal, and if the fallopian tubes are open so that the egg and sperm cells can travel through them.

-A catheter is inserted through the vagina and into the opening of the cervix.
-A dye (a liquid containing iodine) is injected through the catheter into the uterus and fallopian tubes, enabling the radiologist to see if there is a blockage or other anomaly.
+The radiologist will insert a catheter through the vagina and into the opening of the cervix.
+A dye (a liquid containing iodine) is then injected through the catheter into the uterus and fallopian tubes.
+This enables the radiologist to see if there is a blockage or other anomaly.
 If the liquid fails to spill out of the ends of the fallopian tubes, this can indicate that they are blocked or that a spasm has occurred, requiring further investigation.

-In some cases, the HSG procedure itself seems to “clear up” the fallopian tubes, and many women have reported becoming pregnant shortly after having this examination.
+In some cases, the HSG procedure itself seems to “clear up” the fallopian tubes.
+Many women have reported becoming pregnant shortly after having this examination.

-If abnormal tissue growth is found, other surgical instruments may be inserted to cut or burn it away.
+If the surgeon finds abnormal tissue growth, other surgical instruments may be inserted to cut or burn it away immediately.
 A sample of tissue may also be removed for further testing (biopsy).